sxnxhxrxkx/UWSCscripts/README.md

 # UWSCscripts
-auto scroll & screenshot scripts for slides like kindle books.
+- Auto scroll & screenshot scripts for slides like kindle books.
-This scripts use UWSC.exe & windows 10's screensthot function([WINDOWS] + [screenshot] key)
+- This scripts use UWSC.exe & windows 10's screensthot function([WINDOWS] + [screenshot] key)

 # How to Use
 ## 1.download UWSC